 3. No Bad Dogs: The Woodhouse Way

 The book is written by the classic personality, Barbara Woodhouse.
-She was a dog and house trainer.
+She was a dog and horse trainer.
 She gained popularity through her 1980 television series Training Dogs the Woodhouse Way.
 She believed in the philosophy of “no Bad dogs”.
 Barbara Kathleen Vera Woodhouse believed that no dog is born bad and they develop bad behaviors due to inexperienced owners, which has been proved by so many people.
 Evil is indeed not born but created.
 Barbara writes her book “No Bad Dogs: The Woodhouse Way” with a positive approach.
 This kind of approach makes the book such a hit.
 Dog owners across the world find in books helpful where they learn to turn a nervous dog filled with bad habits into a confident, friendly “good” dog.
 The books provide a solution that helps build a wonderful bond with your pet companion.

 4. Cesar’s Way: The Natural, Everyday Guide to Understanding & Correcting Common Dog Problems